Calgary man charged in Macleod Trail crash that killed father, daughter

 Following the collision, the three-quarter ton crossed the median, as well as the southbound lanes and shoulder of the road, before coming to a stop along the railroad tracks that run parallel to Macleod Trail S.E.

-Firefighters extricated the occupants of the sedan, but two of them, a 37-year-old man and his seven-year-old daughter, were pronounced deceased on scene.
+Firefighters extricated the occupants of the sedan, but two of them, a 37-year-old man and his seven-year-old daughter, were pronounced dead at the scene.

-Paramedics took an 11-year-old girl from the sedan to hospital in serious condition and but she was later released.
+Paramedics took an 11-year-old girl from the sedan to hospital in serious condition where she was later released.

 Family have since identified the victims as Pierre Mulamba and his daughter Ninelle Tshamwena.